nzrunner/home-assistant/README.md

 Hopefully, as I have learned from others and "borrowed" sectons of their code, others can benefit from my configuration.

 Sadly, I didn't keep a good record of the initial Home Assistant configurations that inspired me.
-If I stumble over them again, I will add them to the acknowldgements section.
+If I stumble over them again, I will add them to the acknowledgements section.

 ### Primary Dashboard
 [![Product Name Screen Shot][product-screenshot]](images/home-assistant.png)